Vision

 Use the histogram - many times white are under or overexposed due to the LED screen.
 You can also try turning on highlights so that you know what is getting seen and what isn’t.

-The histogram also show what is too dark in the image.
+The histogram also show what is too dark in the image, this would be underexposed.

 Snow photos will often have the images skewed to the right.
 The right is the brightest part of the image for the luminosity channel.
 When it “clips” to the right side and the top this means that the image is overexposed.
 If you are not shooting raw then this means that the photo will be difficult to recover any of that information.